simp/pupmod-simp-simp_bolt/README.md

 simp_bolt::bolt_controller: true
 ```

-To configure a Bolt controller to utilize a SIMP Omni-Environment, specify
+To configure a Bolt controller to utilize a SIMP Omni-Environment, which
-the name of the environment in Hiera.
+must be generated first, specify the name of the environment in Hiera.

 ```yaml
 simp_bolt::simp_environment: true